Timothy Dolensky: Senior career

 Dolensky placed fourth in his senior international debut at the 2012 U.S. Classic.

 He composed his 2014–15 short program music, Bella Luce.
 In October, he finished fourth at the 2014 Skate Canada Autumn Classic, his first ISU Challenger Series event.
 He sustained a concussion on November 12, 2014, as a result of a collision with another skater in Kennesaw, Georgia.

 Competing in the 2015–16 ISU Challenger Series, Dolensky placed fourth at both the 2015 U.S. International Classic and at the 2015 Finlandia Trophy.
 He appeared at the 2015 Skate Canada International as a replacement for the injured Joshua Farris.
 Making his Grand Prix debut, he placed 11th in the short program, 6th in the free skate, and 7th overall.
 He also finished 7th at the 2016 U.S. Championships.

 Dolensky placed 8th at the 2016 Skate America and 7th at the 2017 U.S. Championships.

 In the 2017–18 season, Dolensky placed 6th at the 2017 CS U.S. International Classic.

 and 7th at the 2018 U.S. Championships.

-He finished 6th at the 2019 U.S. Championships and announced that he would be stepping away from competitive figure skating on April 17th, 2019.
+He finished 6th at the 2019 U.S. Championships and announced that he would be stepping away from competitive figure skating on April 17, 2019.

-He now skates professionally for Disney on Ice: Mickey's Search Party and is married to professional figure skater Sarah Dalton.
+Famously, Adriene Ott introduced Tim to his now wife, Sarah Dalton Dolensky.
+He skated professionally for Disney on Ice: Mickey's Search Party before his official professional skating retirement in September of 2023.